C-memory-object-model-study-group/c-mom-sg/notes/cmom-0006-2021-03-08-clarifying-uninitialised-reads-v5.md

 - There's an occasional but real use-case of debug printing partially initialised structs.
 Making that UB could be very confusing if it gets exploited by compilers.

-- It seems to be fairly common for sets of flags (stored as bits in integer-typed variables) to be initialised incrementally, e.g. by reading a possibly-uninitialised value, doing some arithmetic or bitwise-logical operations on it, and storing the result back.
+- Sometimes sets of flags (stored as bits in integer-typed variables, not as bitfields) are initialised incrementally, e.g. by reading a possibly-uninitialised value, doing some arithmetic or bitwise-logical operations on it, and storing the result back.
 Kostya Serebryany reported some time ago that this had to be allowed in their sanitisers, as there are too many instances to require them to be fixed.

   That said, we guess (without evidence) that not much memory is used in this way, and hence that the runtime/code-size cost of requiring zero-initialisation would be small.
 Although that might reduce error-detection opportunities, e.g. if this is allowed by special-casing some set-bit operations.